oryoxorki-dev/DaanPH/README.md

 **Angeles Micky**

-Independent developer and creator of DaanPH, focused on building practical software solutions for Philippine commuters through offline-first mobile technology
+Independent developer and creator of DaanPH, focused on building practical software solutions for Philippine commuters through offline-first mobile technology.

 ---

 ## License

 See the repository license for information regarding the use, modification, and distribution of this project.

----

-**DaanPH — Offline public transportation navigation for the Philippines.**